TinoMuzambi/CleanNext.jsBoilerplate/README.md

 9. **with-eslint**
    There are `with eslint` versions of all the boilerplates above.
 These branches just have a stock eslint configuration obtained by running `npx next lint` and choosing the `strict` option.
 Just add `-eslint` to the branch name to get the respective branches.

+10. **with-context**
+    There are `with-context` versions of all the boilerplates above which have a stock Context API config.
+Just add `-context` to the branch name to get the respective branches.